tariqahmed1912/internship-kloudle/docs/vm_setup.md

 ![Screenshot](img/vm_setup_1.png)

 Now, open the **Oracle VM VirtualBox Manager**, click on the VM that you wish to configure for networking and go to the `Network` group.
-Follow this configuration steps for both the VMs (Jenkins and Production VMs, in my case)
+Follow this configuration steps for both the VMs (Jenkins and Production VMs, in my case).

 Adaptor 1 -> Click on `Enable Network Adapter` and in the **Attached** field, select NAT.
 ![Screenshot](img/vm_setup_2.png)